 While a fictitious account, the narrative should be fully grounded in solid ethnographic scholarship, thus an example of "creative non-fiction."
 This descriptive write-up is known as a "text."
 In developing a text try to isolate a specific event in time and space that is representative and significant of the larger cultural context.
 Then with as much detail as possible, describe the rich texture of that setting, e.g., who, what, where, when, etc. Pay attention to the "little things," such as material culture, kinship roles, subsistence activities as well as the "big picture."
 But don't attempt to a too board and general.
 The detail of a cultural text often reveals what is most meaningful.
-You can write either in the first person, as if you are the protagonist of the story, chronicling the event or scene, or you can write your text in the third person, as if you are viewing the story unfold before your eyes, passively describing the events as they are occurring to someone else.
+You should write from a "first person perspective," as if you are the protagonist of the story, chronicling the event happening to you, as if you are part of the story unfold before your eyes.
 You are also encouraged to provide illustrations, photos, or artwork that might help convey the character and nature of that which you are describing.
 The artwork can involve photo copied materials or original work you have created.
 If you make reference to an oral tradition or story (from another published source), rephrase the story in your own words, not quoting it verbatim, as if you are "re-membering" the story.
 Do not include citation references, footnotes or other formal stylistic notations in the narrative text section of your paper.

 Please keep in mind that I do not expect you to be ultimately and completely successful in your attempt to "see from the perspective of the Indian."
 But in your attempt to do so you can reveal to yourself some of the challenges in attempting to do so and also reveal your own biases and constraints in attempting to know and understand your neighbors.
 The effort is worth the journey.

-Part B. Having laid out the cultural territory in your descriptive text, you (and the members of your family) are now in a position to add a more formal interpretation.
-The second part of your assignment is to reflect on the meaning of the text you have just written, interpreting its significance as best you can from an Indian perspective.
+Part B. Having laid out the cultural territory in your descriptive text (e.g., the Crow family life), you (and the members of your family) are now in a position to add a more formal interpretation and reflection.
+The second part of your assignment is to reflect on the meaning of the text you have just written, interpreting its significance as best you can from an Indian perspective and from your own perspective (if not native).
 What might the event you just described mean to an Indian participant?
+What might the event you just described mean to an Indian participant?
 Acknowledging the challenge you have before you, the goal is nevertheless worth striving for.
-As part of your interpretation, ground your text in its historical and cultural context.
+In order to conduct good interpretative research, the historic and cultural context of a text must be fully appreciated.
 For example, provide when the event typically takes place, who are the primary actors, under what circumstances does the event occur, and a brief history.
-In order to conduct good interpretative research, the context of a text must be fully appreciated.
 The focus of this section is, however, on your actual interpretation.
 To interpret is not to summarize, but to seriously contemplate and consider the cultural assumptions of a particular text.
 The interpretation should focus on the meaning and significance, and/or the role and function of the event described in the text.
 An interpretation should always seek to represent the perspective of the participants being described and avoid being overtly biased and ethnocentric.
 In this sense, there can be no "correct" or "incorrect" interpretation of a text.
 It is as if you are traveling a landscape (the descriptive text), are you carefully listening to the call of the hawk and whisper of the wind as it rushes through the trees, or wearing darkened sunglasses with the volume of your boom box cranked up?
 It's a matter of how and where you position yourself in the landscape.
 Each member of a family project is expected to write and present his or her own interpretation of the full-narrative text or that section he or she may have written.

-done by family groups of two or three members, the paper/script the paper
+done by family groups of three members, the paper/script the paper

 should be a minimum of